aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

     var trainingPipeline =dataProcessingPipeline
         .Append(mlContext.BinaryClassification.Trainers.LbfgsLogisticRegression(labelColumnName: "isFraud"));

-   Note that we append the trainer to the data processing pipeline, as well as define which column we are trying to predict.
-Often called the label column.
+   _Note that we append the trainer to the data processing pipeline, as well as define which column we are trying to predict.
+Often called the label column._

+  Once the trainer has been appended, all that remains is to using the trainingPipeline to a fit an as accurate model as possible based on the training dataset.
+To do this, we will use the `.Fit` method on the IEstimator interface

+    var trainedModel = trainingPipeline.Fit(testTrainData.TrainSet);

+  _Note that we are using only the training dataset to train our model_

   </p>
 </details>